itsadhil/C2TC_JavaNotes/README.md

 }
 ```

-**Static Blocks**
+Static Blocks
-- Execute when the class is loaded
+- Execute when the class is loaded.
-- Initialize static variables/one-time setup
+- Used to initialize static variables or perform one-time setup.
-- Multiple blocks run in order
+- Multiple static blocks execute in the order they appear.

+Example:

 ```java
 class Example {